nabeelaccount/flask-api-SQLAlchemy/README.md

 ## Running the application locally

 Prerequeists
+- You have a running Postgres Server with a database  "transactions".
 - You've created a file named .env with a key DATABASE_URL and the value as the database URL in the following format.
 Please make sure not to commit this file to GitHub or Docker.
 ```
 'DATABASE_URL=postgresql://user:password@postgres-database-endpoint:5432/transactions'